Contextualized Visual Personalization in Vision-Language Models: Previous Works on VLM Personalization

 \section{Previous Works on VLM Personalization}

 Early approaches to personalized VLMs~\cite{alaluf2024myvlm, nguyen2024yo, nguyen2025yo, an2025unictokens} primarily leverage the inherent zero-shot capabilities of off-the-shelf models to handle explicitly defined concepts retrieved from external databases.
 Recently, post-training-based methods have emerged to enable VLM personalization in an in-context manner; for instance, \citet{hao2025rap} integrates retrieval with personalized generation, while \citet{oh2025repic} further advances this direction by achieving robust performance in multi-concept image captioning.
-Another emerging line of research incorporates contextual information to facilitate personalization. \citet{doveh2025teaching} enhances VLMs to recognize the same objects in a query image and its context, and \citet{kim2025mmpb} introduces an evaluation benchmark when the same single object appears in both the context and the query. \citet{hong2025tameing} proposed a training-free method for long-context personalized conversations.
+Another emerging line of research incorporates contextual information to facilitate personalization. \citet{doveh2025teaching} enhances VLMs to recognize the same objects in a query image and its context, and \citet{kim2025mmpb} introduces an evaluation benchmark when the same single object appears in both the context and the query. \citet{hong2025tameing} proposed a training-free method for long-context personalized conversations, while \citet{mei2026according} formulated a personal memory assistant pipeline for retrieving and reasoning over user-specific experiences across heterogeneous sources.

 In Table~\ref{tab:personalization_comparison_refined}, we further clarify how our approach differs from existing baselines.
 We exclude direct comparisons with MyVLM~\cite{alaluf2024myvlm} and Yo’LLaVA~\cite{nguyen2024yo}, as these methods do not support long in-context personalization settings.
 Moreover, since TAME~\cite{hong2025tameing} relies on additional memory controlled by an external VLM, we also exclude it from direct comparison and focus our evaluation on post-training-based baselines.